StevenMDixon/StevenMDixon/README.md

 About me:

-My name is Steven Dixon and I am currently a Software Engineer at Rev.io.
+My name is Steven Dixon and I am currently a Software Engineer II at Rev.io.

 My current hobbies and interests are:
 - Programming (C, C#, Javascript, and Python)